Restoring the Hill

 New facilities both on and off of Parliament Hill will ensure existing and future accommodation and security needs for the operation of Parliament and visitors are in place.
 Future work will include the rehabilitation of the grounds and landscaping.

-A Long Term Vision and Plan (LTVP) was established to provide a coordinated approach to the restoration and modernization of the Parliament Buildings.
+A Long Term Vision and Plan (LTVP) was established to provide a coordinated approach to the restoration and rehabilitation of the Parliament Buildings.
 It focuses on the rehabilitation of the heritage buildings and site, the long-term accommodation requirements of Parliament, and the creation of a safe, secure and welcoming environment for everyone working and visiting Parliament Hill.

 The LTVP is composed of a series of rolling Five-Year plans.
 First and foremost, the plan covers the renovation of the core historic parliamentary buildings — the triad of the West Block, Centre Block and East Block, followed by the rehabilitation of the other buildings within the Precinct.